ArtursTorsters/LactafarmaApp/README.md

-# LactaMed
+# LactaHelp

 A mobile application providing medication safety information for breastfeeding mothers.

 ## Overview

-LactaMed helps breastfeeding mothers make informed decisions about medication safety by providing easy access to drug compatibility information.
+LactaHelp helps breastfeeding mothers make informed decisions about medication safety by providing easy access to drug compatibility information.
 The app scrapes real-time data from reliable medical sources like e-lactancia.org to offer current educational information.

 **Important**: This app provides general information only and is not a substitute for professional medical advice.